wtfleming/wtfleming.github.io/_posts/2014-05-24-clojure-beaglebone-part-1-install-java-leiningen.markdown

 ![BeagleBone Black]({{ site.url }}/images/beagleboneblack.jpg)

-These instructions assume that you are using Debian 2014-05-14 and running off a SD card as the root user.
+These instructions assume that you are using Debian 2014-05-14 as the root user.
 You can obtain the latest versions of Debian and Angstrom [here][beaglebone-firmware].

 If you are using a different operating system or version you may need to make some changes.